monikastrah/431-2020/classes/class16/README.md

 ## Advice on Developing a Research Question

 - A question is expressed so as to elicit information, and **ends with a question mark**.
-- The question must be one that lends itself well to the use of a regression model (you are welcome to adapt any regression modeling strategy connected to the 432 course) to develop an answer.
+- The question must be one that lends itself well to the use of (the required regression model approaches) to develop an answer.
-- You can study anything you like, so long as you steer clear of things that Dr. Love thinks are inappropriate for a course project.

-Straightforward questions with a clear link to models we’ve studied or studying are the best option.
+Straightforward questions with a clear link to the models we're using are the best option.

 Jeff Leek, in his book [How to be a Modern Scientist](https://leanpub.com/modernscientist) has some excellent advice on this.
 In particular, identify a research question that: